-- If the request and information submitted meets medical necessity based on the Medicaid Service-Specific Policies or InterQual Criteria, MED3000 assigns an authorization number and the request is approved. - If it does not meet criteria, is an out-ofnetwork request, or is a mandatory medical review service (such as therapy) MED3OOO sends the review to Ped-I-Care for Medical Director to make a decision to approve, deny, or reduce the request. - 3.
-If more information is needed, MED3OOO requests the information from the person that submitted the request or the ordering provider.
-If needed, Ped-I-Care sends a letter of time extension (7 days) to the member, provider, and NCC.
-Once the information is received (or nothing new is submitted), MED3OOO follows the steps in
+- If the request and information submitted meets medical necessity based on the Medicaid Service-Specific Policy, InterQual Criteria, or Medical Director-approved criteria, MED3000 assigns an authorization number and the request is approved. - If it does not meet criteria, is an out-ofnetwork request, or otherwise requires Medical Director review, MED3OOO sends the review to Ped-I-Care for a Medical Director to make a decision to approve, deny, or reduce the request. - If more information is needed, MED3000 requests the information from the person that submitted the request or the ordering provider.
+If needed, Ped-I-Care sends a letter of time extension to the member, provider, and NCC.
+Once the information is received (or nothing new is submitted), MED3000 follows the steps in numbers 1. and 2. above.